-I had a great group for this project, and enjoyed optimizing global read alignment algorithms for a GPU.
-For longer (10k bp) sequences, our project "NeedleTail" (on an NVIDIA Titan XP) beats the parallel SIMD baseline ParaSail (on an Intel Xeon E5-2697) by ~30x, and the recent GPU research work GASAL2 by ~10x.
-Unfortunately for shorter (100 bp) sequences (more common in practice), ParaSail was ~5x faster and GASAL2 was ~25x faster than our work.
+I wrote and optimized global read alignment algorithms for a GPU.
+For longer (10k bp) sequences, our project "NeedleTail" beats the parallel SIMD baseline ParaSail by ~30x, and the recent GPU research work GASAL2 by ~10x.
+For shorter (100 bp) sequences, however, ParaSail was ~5x faster and GASAL2 was ~25x faster than our work.

 Although this course project cost me my entire Spring Break, it is probably the project I was most glad to finally complete.
 I designed an unordered MESI cache coherence protocol from scratch and formally verified it using the Murphi verification system.
 This type of programming is fraught with innumerable race conditions and edge cases, and was great practice for deep thinking and careful debugging.

 This project was my first experience designing hardware using SystemVerilog.
 My project group chose to accelerate Guppy, the current leading nanopore basecaller.
 Although our design and simulation were successful, the chip requirements proved too large for practical use on an FPGA.

 I tried my hand at game development in Unity, and realized it's not for me.
 Although Unity is an incredible tool, creating a polished product requires a huge time investment and just as much artistic ability as coding.
 I started working on a frog-jumping puzzle game inspired by Club Penguin's "Thin Ice", but eventually moved on to other projects.